surister/blog/content/blog/ingesting-parquet-cratedb.md

 right now use it in some shape or form, it has become what JSON is to web dev.

 Almost all popular data manipulation and data analysis tools support it, just to name a few:
-Spark, Pandas, Polars, DuckDB, Delta lake :Ref{r="1"}...
+Spark, Pandas, Polars, DuckDB, Delta lake...

 The format is very efficient in terms of storage, for example, this ~3M rows dataset :alink{text="Yellow taxi trip - January 2024" url="https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page" .mt-1}
 takes: